Specialized Teaching Materials

 English as a foreign language has been taught at l’école Aujourd’hui since its opening in 1975.
 Learning another language exposes the student to an alternative way of thinking.
 It encourages children to be globally aware.

 English is taught by two native speaking members of the faculty.
-It is integrated within the curriculum of the school.
+It is integrated within the curriculum of the school, as required by the French National Education System.
 English is considered a means of communicating and sharing ideas and experiences.
 It is used naturally and as much as possible in every day situations.
+The English classroom is centrally located and is equipped with a library and an interactive Smart Board.

 Pre-school, Kindergarten and 1st grade – class of 10-12, lessons of 30 minutes, 3 or 4 times per week